axelarnetwork/axelar-docs/pages/dev/get-started.md

 ## Examples

-There are several examples at the `axelar-local-gmp-examples` project complete with instruction of how to run each on your local machine or testnet.
+There are several examples at the `axelar-local-gmp-examples` project complete with instruction on how to run each on your local machine or testnet.
 View the github README for instructions and code:

 <Button title="examples" url="https://github.com/axelarnetwork/axelar-local-gmp-examples/tree/main/" />